danielpennypacker/questions/form/README.md

 ## Running the local backend server
-The backend server can be run locally with the following command:
+The backend server can be run locally after cloning this repository and running the following command:
 ```
 flask --app backend run
 ```